MOVES-Barclays, BofA Merrill, Deutsche Bank, Goldman Sachs

 Alex von Sponeck, managing director and head of financing origination for the Central and Eastern Europe, Middle East and Africa region, is leaving the firm, according to sources.

-Neil Kell is to join BofA Merrill as chairman of international equity capital markets after resigning from his Asia-Pacific role at Deutsche Bank .
+Neil Kell is to join Bank of America Merrill Lynch as chairman of international equity capital markets after resigning from his Asia-Pacific role at Deutsche Bank.
+International ECM comprises Europe, the Middle East and Africa and Asia-Pacific.

 GOLDMAN SACHS GROUP INC